 - Review Google’s related searches – Once you hit “search” on a query, you can scroll down to the bottom of Google’s results page.
 There you will find a list of related searches.
 Some of these keyword suggestions could be great additions to your keyword list.

-- Look up keywords with an SEO tool – Constant Contact’s keyword research tools are built into our website builder and help you generate a list of quality keywords in seconds.
-Just search for a topic and let Constant Contact do the rest.
+- Look up keywords with an SEO tool – There are any number of free SEO tools out there.
+Choose one that makes sense to you and just search for a topic.
 You’ll be presented with a comprehensive list of keywords, along with their monthly search volumes and competition levels.

 - Hang out where your target market does online – To better understand your customers’ interests, go where they do online.
 Youtube, Reddit, Quora, and other niche forums are a great place to start.
 Use these websites to uncover what topics your target market is talking about.
 Then start researching keywords related to these topics.